riskfocus/kda-snapshot-automation/README.md

 - Create a DynamoDB table to detail the Lambda function activities for invoking the snapshot function.
 These activities are populated into the table

 # Deployment Instructions

+Using a single CloudFormation template, we will deploy the necessary AWS services to build a Kinesis Data Analytics platform with a Java application, and to automate the creation of Snapshots based on a user-defined timeline.

+The CloudFormation template will also build AWS services, including a Lambda function, a CloudWatch dashboard with widgets, an SNS topic and a DynamoDB table to store the snapshotting events.

+## Step 1

+## Step 2: launch CloudFormation stack

+From the CloudFormation landing page, launch a stack with new resources: